 Lake Charles, Louisiana

-A popular destination for Texans, Lake Charles in western Louisiana has a few casinos as well as outdoors activities.
+A popular destination for Texans, Lake Charles in western Louisiana has a few casinos as well as outdoor activities.
 The area also has its longstanding Mardi Gras traditions and is a big part of the state’s Boudin Trail, showcasing the Cajun meat traditions.

 What to Do: Mardi Gras Museum of Imperial Calcasieu in a former schoolhouse has costumes and other items used in the city’s Carnival festivities.
 This is also one point on the Creole Nature Trail All-American Road with informational panels and boardwalks for wildlife spotting.
 The Louisiana Spirits Distillery is also nearby.

 Where to Eat: Ember Grille & Wine Bar in L’Auberge is a classic casino steakhouse worth visiting in between games.
 Seafood Palace is a go-to for crab, crawfish, and everything in between.
-Enjoy wine by the glass and wood fired pizzas at Bodega Wine Dive.
+Enjoy wine by the glass and wood-fired pizzas at Bodega Wine Dive.

 New Orleans, Louisiana

-The Big Easy brings in revelers seeking out the fantastic food and drink that the city has to offer, but there are also opportunities to try your luck.
+The Big Easy brings in revelers seeking out the fantastic food and drinks that the city has to offer, but there are also opportunities to try your luck.
 New Orleans has countless museums and other attractions and is also a base for adventures further into the bayou.